-The work presented here also contributes to the small but growing body of psychological and organizational research on the role of employee social class background in organizations and the experiences of social class transitioners-i.e., employees from working-class backgrounds who have successfully pursued upward mobility (Barling & Weatherhead, 2016; Côté, 2022;

-Kallschmidt & Eaton, 2019; Martin & Côté, 2019b; Martin & Harrison, 2022; Phillips, Martin, et al., 2020; Rivera, 2016; Sharps & Anderson, 2021).
+The work presented here also contributes to the small but growing body of psychological and organizational research on the role of employee social class background in organizations and the experiences of social class transitioners-that is, employees from workingclass backgrounds who have successfully pursued upward mobility (Barling & Weatherhead, 2016; Côté, 2022; Kallschmidt & Eaton, 2019; Martin & Côté, 2019; Martin & Harrison, 2022; Phillips, Martin, & Belmi, 2020; Rivera, 2016; Sharps & Anderson, 2021).
 This body of work has previously documented that social class background matters for hiring, pay, career choice, and discrimination.
-However, we know relatively little about how employees' social class backgrounds shape their experiences of white-collar work, nor how social class transitioners specifically experience white-collar workplaces (see Fang & Saks, 2021; Martin & Harrison, 2022 for notable exceptions).
-While we did not observe evidence of social class differences in independent motives, potentially providing evidence of cultural change amongst social class transitioners (Phillips, Martin, et al., 2020), we also document that employees from workingclass backgrounds continue to be guided by more interdependent norms than their middle- and upper-class counterparts.
-Our results further suggest that these social class differences in interdependent motives are sufficient to produce cultural mismatch when there is a decoupling between enacted and valued interdependent behavior (Phillips, Martin, et al., 2020; Phillips, Stephens, et al., 2020).
+However, we know relatively little about how employees' social class backgrounds shape their experiences of white-collar work, nor how social class transitioners specifically experience whitecollar workplaces (see Fang & Saks, 2021; Martin & Harrison, 2022 for notable exceptions).
+While we did not observe evidence of social class differences in independent motives, potentially providing evidence of cultural change among social class transitioners (Phillips, Martin, & Belmi, 2020), we also document that employees from working-class backgrounds continue to be guided by more interdependent norms than their middle- and upper-class counterparts.
+Our results further suggest that these social class differences in interdependent motives are sufficient to produce cultural mismatch when there is a decoupling between enacted and valued interdependent behavior (Phillips et al., 2020; Phillips, Martin, & Belmi, 2020).
 As such, our work adds to our understanding of how distinct elements of an institution's culture affect the experiences and outcomes of employees from working-class backgrounds.

-Finally, our results contribute to the cultural mismatch literature by documenting that two elements of culture work in tandem to produce the experience of (mis)match: the types of behavior that are enacted and those that are valued.
+Finally, our results contribute to the cultural mismatch literature by documenting that two elements of culture work in tandem to produce the experience of (mis)match: The types of behavior that are enacted and those that are valued.
 Rather than observing that different elements of culture substitute for one another, or that one element of culture dominates other elements, we instead observe that valued and enacted behavior have interactive effects on the experience of cultural (mis)match.
 These findings add nuance to prior cultural mismatch research which has not disentangled different elements of culture.
 This prior work has been conducted primarily in institutions of higher education rather than in organizational contexts.
 As such, our results cannot speak to whether the enacted and valued elements of culture are relevant only in workplaces, or if they also matter in higher education.
-Future work can seek to systematically examine enacted vs. valued interdependent behavior in both higher education and white-collar workplaces to determine whether it is similarly important in both settings.
+Future work can seek to systematically examine enacted versus valued interdependent behavior in both higher education and white-collar workplaces to determine whether it is similarly important in both settings.